AlchemillaHQ/sysadmin-interview/README.md

 # Sysadmin - Interview

 Before you start, please get the server IP from the interviewer and give them your SSH public key.
+If you don't know how to complete a specific task or you are stuck, please ask the interviewer for help.

 This repo contains a number of tasks that you will need to complete, all of them are given below: